TeresaRem/CodingDojo/Web_Fundamentals/README.md

 ## Web Fundamentals

-This content is sorted by date.
+This directory contains content completed in the first two weeks of Coding Dojo.